KnowThePepper

 Best Aji Dulce Substitutes & Alternatives

-Our top pick: Banana Pepper (0–500 SHU).
+Our top pick: Bullhorn Pepper (0–500 SHU).
 The heat level is close enough for a direct swap in salsas, sauces, and stir-fries.
-Flavor leans mild and tangy, so the taste will shift a bit — but the overall heat stays in the same range.
+Flavor leans sweet and mild, so the taste will shift a bit - but the overall heat stays in the same range.

 How to Grow Aji Dulce Peppers